Kennedy Town: Demographics

 The neighbourhood is primarily Chinese, but a growing number of expats are moving into a number of luxury buildings built along the waterfront.

 Transport

 The western terminus of the Hong Kong Tramways is located in Kennedy Town next to The Merton in Catchick Street.

 Kennedy Town is also served by Kennedy Town station, opened in 2014 as part of an extension of the Island line of the Mass Transit Railway (MTR).

 Education

 Kennedy Town is in Primary One Admission (POA) School Net 11.
 Within the school net are multiple aided schools (operated independently but funded with government money) and the following government schools: Bonham Road Government Primary School and Li Sing Primary School (李陞小學).

+Hong Kong Public Libraries operates the Smithfield Library in the Smithfield Municipal Services Building.